Cheltenham Borough Local Development Scheme

 Cheltenham Borough Council has a statutory responsibility to prepare and maintain a Local Plan for its area.
 This sets the planning vision for the borough and is used to determine planning applications.

-The estimated timetable for the SLP to adoption is as follows:
+As set out in the LDS, the estimated timetable for the SLP to adoption (the final stage) is as follows:

 Milestone